 Integration of external stakeholder input (e.g. from clinical partners, industry, biotech) into administrative decision-making processes could be improved by the implementation of a formal system of involvement in strategic planning and periodic programme review.

-Overall, it may be helpful to conduct an internal audit six months after programme start to evaluate administrative performance, communication, and integration at the Athens campus.
+UNIC Health, as an organisation well equipped with a strong ethos in quality assurance, is well placed to maintain continuous audit activity to evaluate administrative performance, communication, and integration at the Athens campus.